Let’s start with a simple fact: being a woman in the workplace isn’t easy.

 3. Anonymous Feedbacks

 Sometimes, women don’t feel comfortable discussing a situation or talking about something that is troubling them.
 Build a platform where women can share their views, highlight any issues, and suggest any ideas anonymously.
+Check out our EngageWith anonymous feedback tool which helps to better feedback from employees

 4. Spread Awareness